richard-unterberg/leaflet-nextjs-ts-starter/README.md

 I've been using them a lot on my dayjob and I can't be anymore without them. 🥲

-### <a id="web-gl"></a> 👽 Web GL based mapping
+### <a id="web-gl"></a> 👽 Web GL based mapping project

-Leafleft, graphic-based tile rendering or rasterized zoom levels are enough for you and you are in for crazy fast WebGL mapping?
+Leafleft, graphic-based tile rendering or rasterized zoom levels are not smooth enough and you are in for crazy fast WebGL mapping?
 Here's my [maplibre next.js ts starter kit](https://github.com/richard-unterberg/maplibre-nextjs-ts-starter)

 ### <a id="no-ts"></a> 📝 Don't wanna use typscript at all?